-Contribute CS4 review
+Contribute CS4 [Mac] full review

 Contribute CS4 lets you edit and update blogs and websites with no need for any experience in HTML or web design.
 Users can add or update text, images, tables, links, as well as insert Word and Excel documents.
 There’s even dedicated functions for adding a Paypal button and Google search field to your site.
 Contribute can edit sites in a foolproof word-processor mode, but there is a substantial set of tools to work on a more professional level.

 In previous versions of Contribute, a reviewer could send the page to another reviewer without the web page coming back to the author, but now administrators can assign predefined workflows to pages that strictly control the review process.
 A useful expiry notification feature can be set via a meta tag value for one or several Contribute pages, which will send a message to these contributors when they need to update the site.

 The CS4 interface revolution doesn’t seem to have affected Contribute.
 There’s no Workspace Switcher or some of the other common elements of CS4, but there is a new Application bar with links to Bridge, a button to hide the side panels, a search box and a blog/site entry button.
 This proved to be more of a hindrance to the main work area until we tore it off and moved it elsewhere.
 As before there is a handy tutorial section.

 Dreamweaver integration lets you include advanced layout components like Spry widgets, or access in-context editing areas.
 Such templates feature editable regions, defining where users can add or edit content.
 Any links in the Contribute document can now have their paths set relative to the site root or the web page, so that if you as an administrator want to rearrange content or pages within the site, the links will not be broken.